0xrh0d4m1n/0xrh0d4m1n.github.io/index.md

 # Hacking Resources

+> This is a quick reference repo of my favorite hacking resources that I use mostly.
-> if the fork is outdated, rollback to base repo to get most recent commits...
+> If you find some outdated fork, rollback to original repo to get most recent version.

 ---